 Existing Conditions

-San Juan County is already experiencing climate change impacts and climate-related hazards, such as warmer temperatures, more frequent extreme heat events, prolonged wildfire smoke episodes, extreme precipitation, and sea level rise.
+San Juan County is already experiencing climate change impacts and climate-related hazards, such as warmer temperatures, more frequent extreme heat events, droughts, prolonged wildfire smoke episodes, extreme precipitation, and sea level rise as well as the appearance of untethered winter cold zones resulting in energy demand exceeding regional grid capacity.
 These climate impacts are expected to have cascading and compounding effects on essential resources and services such as water, energy, public health, ecosystems, and the local economy.
 This increasing stress on county infrastructure and communities underscores the need to reduce GHG emissions and enhance adaptation measures across county sectors and services.

 We recognize that we are a small contributor to global GHG emissions, and that to limit global warming to 1.5ᵒC (2.7ᵒF) above pre-industrial levels, global CO2 emissions must be reduced by about 48% by 2030, reaching net zero around 2050.
 However, climate action at all levels of government will need to take place to achieve these targets and limit the severity of climate impacts.